ARPA-SIMC/arkimet/doc/ds-ondisk2.md

 - the segment must be a directory [unaligned]
 - the size of each data file must match the data size exactly [corrupted]
+- the modification time of a directory segment can vary unpredictably, so it is ignored.
+The modification time of the sequence file is used instead.
 - the segment must exist [missing]
 - segments that contain some data that has been removed are identified as to be repacked [dirty]